Binary-Butterflies/kainos-job-frontend/README.md

 npm run sass
 ```

-This will watch for changes made to the SASS stylesheets and automatically compile them to CSS
+This will watch for changes made to the SASS stylesheets and automatically compile them to CSS.

 ### Running